 Overview

 The Employees' Provident Fund (EPF) is the default retirement savings vehicle for roughly 6 crore salaried employees in India.
 Every month, 12% of your basic salary plus dearness allowance goes into your EPF account, matched by a similar contribution from your employer.
-Over a 30–35 year career, this quietly compounds into one of the largest lump sums most salaried Indians will ever accumulate.
+Over a 30 to 35 year career, this quietly compounds into one of the largest lump sums most salaried Indians will ever accumulate.

-Yet most employees have no clear idea how much they will actually receive at retirement.
-Passbook balances show what has accumulated so far, not what the account will be worth in 20 years.
-This article walks you through the exact formula, the compounding mechanics, and how to use the EPF Calculator to model your specific situation.
+Yet most employees have no clear sense of how much they'll actually receive at retirement.
+Passbook balances show what's accumulated so far, not what the account will be worth in 20 years.
+This article walks through the exact formula, the compounding mechanics, and how to use the EPF Calculator to model your specific situation.

 What You Need